Young Ukrainian cancer patients get medical help in Poland

 “We were told that she was in stable condition and we should try to go.
 Otherwise, she is simply doomed to death,” the grandmother said.

-The little girl, who her grandmother says is intelligent and understands everything, is one of more than 500 Ukrainian children with cancer who have been evacuated to a clinic in Poland.
+The little girl, who her grandmother says understands everything, is one of more than 500 Ukrainian children with cancer who have been evacuated to a clinic in Poland.
 Doctors then place them in one of some 200 hospitals in 28 countries.

 “We triage the patients when they arrive at our center,” said Dr. Marcin Włodarski, a pediatric hematologist at St. Jude Children’s Research Hospital in Memphis, Tennessee, who is volunteering at the Unicorn Clinic of Marian Wilemski in Bocheniec, in central Poland.